opticdev/optic/docs/generate-openapi.md

       command: go test
 ```

 Update your test runner to send traffic through the local proxy.
-When Optic runs your test command, it will add `$OPTIC_PROXY` (a fully qualified hostname) to the environment:
+When Optic is running your test command, `$OPTIC_PROXY` (a fully qualified hostname) will be in the environment:

 ```
 // in your test fixture